openstack/neutron/doc/source/contributor/policies/blueprints.rst

 ----------------------------------------

 In Liberty the team introduced the concept of feature requests.
-Feature requests are tracked as Launchpad bugs, tagged with the new 'rfe' tag, and allow for the submission and review of these feature requests before code is submitted.
+Feature requests are tracked as Launchpad bugs, by tagging them with a set of tags starting with `rfe`, enabling the submission and review of feature requests before code is submitted.
 This allows the team to verify the validity of a feature request before the process of submitting a neutron-spec is undertaken, or code is written.
 It also allows the community to express interest in a feature by subscribing to